adarnimrod/resume/resume.rst

 :2014-2015:
   DevOps in `Wise ecommerce <https://www.wiser.com/>`_, in charge of reliability, automation, scaling.
-Proudest moment: scaling a (really) flaky process to 10,000s of requests a minute running of 10s of nodes on AWS (using Ansible, LXC and AWS autoscaling groups).
+Proudest moment: scaling a single process to 10,000s of requests a minutes running to 10s of nodes on AWS (using Ansible, LXC and EC2 autoscaling groups).

 :2013-2014:
    Sysadmin in Intel Haifa, managing a cluster of ~250 SuSE Linux servers and